Azure-Samples/active-directory-dotnet-webapp-roleclaims/README.md

 ## How to build the sample?

 This sample is already registered in a Microsoft tenant as a multi-tenant application.
 Therefore you can run it in two different ways, depending on your business needs:
-- as a MultiTenant app (case 1).
+- as a Multi-Tenant app (case 1).
 This requires little changes to the application itself, but there are contraints on the type of user.
-- as a Single Tenant app (case 2).
+- as a Single-Tenant app (case 2).

 For more details about when you want to use a single tenant or a multi-tenant application, see the "configuring multi-tenant applications" paragraph of [Integrating applications with Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications)